Implants Treatment Options

 Many people who are about to lose teeth, function or their smile don’t need to experience the debilitating function and psychological trauma from getting traditional dentures.
-As we know from TV commercials, dentures have difficulty stay in place.
+As we know from TV commercials, dentures have difficulty staying in place.
 However they also only function at about 20% of natural teeth and cause the jawbone to resorb indefinitely.
-TeethXpress is an immediate replacement option for a full-arch of teeth that is fixed in place and prevents the need for a full denture.
+TeethXpress is an immediate replacement option for a full-arch of teeth that are fixed in place and prevents the need for a full denture.
 Dr. Oshetski is the only a certified provider of TeethXpress in Maine and leads New England in experience and expertise.

-Fixed Full Arch Implants
+Fixed Full-Arch Implants

 A permanent solution that is fixed, or non-removable, utilizes multiple implants to replace all of the missing teeth and gum support.
 These highly functional and esthetic restorations are usually cemented or screwed onto multiple implants in the arch.
 Anywhere from 5-8 implants are splinted to support and replace all of the missing teeth.
 The fixed bridge highly durable and natural, made of either zirconia or porcelain.

-- highly esthetic
+- highly aesthetic

 - cemented for ultimate patient confidence

-- low tooth wear, long lasting
+- low tooth wear, long-lasting

 Removable Full Arch Implants / Overdentures